 - During sexual contact with an infected partner having condylomas.

 Infection with the papillomavirus occurs most easily if a person has sweating.
 A person is at risk if he/she often does work like hand washing, cleaning, etc.- a lot of small injuries are formed on the skin.
-The most favorable condition for virus that causes warts on the soles of a person is heat and moisture.
+The most favorable condition for the virus that causes warts on the soles of a person is heat and moisture.
 The fashionable footwear like sneakers (or other synthetic shoes) are just an ideal condition for the growth of warts.
 Especially “good” if these sneakers are tight.

 The reason for the appearance of warts is the human papillomavirus (HPV), which affects almost every adult.
 You can have several types of this virus at the same time and do not guess about their presence.
 The prevalence of HPV infection in all countries is steadily increasing.

-Infection occurs by the direct contact with the skin and mucous membranes affected by HPV.
+Infection occurs by direct contact with the skin and mucous membranes affected by HPV.
 Infection may penetrate through household items (nail files, nail scissors, etc.).
 Infection is also promoted by microtraumas of the skin, but the main cause of the manifestation of warts on the body is a weakened human immune system that is not able to control HPV.

 Important: This is not a hereditary disease, but if the virus is in the parents’ home, then when cohabiting, it is transmitted to children as a result of constant, close contacts.